vdbrink/vdbrink.github.io/homeassistant/homeassistant_dashboard_fullscreen_camera_stream.md

 <a href="index"><img src="images/home_assistant_logo.png" style="float: right;" alt="Home Assistant logo" height="100px"></a>
 I have a [tablet dashboard](/homeassistant/homeassistant_dashboard_tablet_in_kiosk_mode) in my living room where I show weather, news and actual home data.

-I wanted to show a full screen live stream of my frontdoor when someone is detected entering my frontdoor.
+I wanted to show a full screen live stream of my front door when someone is detected entering my front door.

 I have already [Frigate](/homeassistant/homeassistant_dashboard_frigate) installed to recognize a person and not get triggered when a cat walks by in my front yard.